 Is vertical integration a form of diversification?

 Vertical integration may be seen as a particular form of “within business” diversification.
-For instance, suppose the footwear business shown at the beginning of the chapter formerly did just design but now enters manufacturing as well (forward integration) or the converse (backward integration).
+For instance, suppose the footwear business shown at the beginning of the section formerly did just design but now enters manufacturing as well (forward integration) or the converse (backward integration).
 Technically, just the manufacturing of footwear or its design can be seen as a business by itself, since it has its own business model (i.e. distinct answers to the question of who is the customer, what is the value proposition and how is this delivered).
 Thus the movement to integrate upstream or downstream value chain activities can be conceptualized and analyzed using the same basic tools we use to understand across diversification in general.

 Academic background